Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Preliminaries

 A classical theorem of Brodskii and Howie (see Deroin–Navas–Rivas~\cite{Deroin_Navas_Rivas}) asserts that torsion–free one–relator groups are locally indicable.
 Knot groups also lie in this class, as do the braid groups $B_3$ and $B_4$, while $B_n$ fails to be locally indicable for $n\ge5$.
+Local indicability implies left–orderability; this implication will be used later when examining torsion in the quotient groups $\QI(\mathbb{R}^n)/H$ and $\QI(\mathbb{R}^n)/H_\alpha$.